 The blades are replaceable with a simple detaching procedure.
 So no worries if sharpening becomes a problem later.
-The shaving head also has a rounded edge to bring smooth and soft shaving experience every time.
+The shaving head also has a rounded edge to bring a smooth and soft shaving experience every time.

 The Feather SS Japanese Straight Razor vs Folding Style Feather Artist Club DX Razor

 One alternative for the folks who need a foldable version can opt for Feather Artist Club DX.
-It’s a great quality razor with a nice looking wood handle.
+It’s a great quality razor with a nice-looking wood handle.
 The price is four times higher than the SS version though.

 The noticeable features you get with this version are the elegant handle, better resistance, and better quality.
 The DX feels user-friendly and also the weight feels easy.

 It gives a slightly closer shave than the SS.
 However, the only con you should be worried about is the price.
 If that isn’t a glitch for you definitely go for it.

 Here’s a comparison table for these two that will help you make a better choice hopefully.